Taking the Cargo Ferry from Ceiba to Culebra or Vieques

 Cost for the Cargo Ferry

-One way trip fares for small cars will be about $26 to Vieques and Culebra.
-Large cars and trucks are more money, call for exact rates.
+Round trip fares for small cars will be about $26 to Vieques and Culebra.
+Large cars and trucks are more money, call or check the PorFerry page for exact rates.
 The car/truck driver’s fare is included in the fee for the vehicle.
 Payment can be made in cash or via VISA/Mastercard.

 Making a Reservation for the Cargo Ferry

 Reservations are required for the cargo ferry.
-At the ticket window is the most likely way.
+You can do that at the ticket window or soon hopefully , you can do it online!
+Check the ferry ticket page.
+But for now, the ticket window is the best way.
 Or you can try to make reservations over the phone or email.
 But you must speak to someone.
 You can’t just leave a message and assume that you have a reservation — because you won’t.
 It is pretty hard to get a human to answer the phone when you call the port authority.
 Be patient and call (again and again) between 7:30am- 9am, 10am- 3pm Monday – Friday.
 All I can say is good luck!
 I have actually gotten through to a human a few times, so I know that it is possible, just not probable.

 Contacting the Puerto Rico Port Authority